reddio-com/doc/docs/guide/api-reference/marketplace.md

 ## For collection APIs

-we will add description/image_url/external_link/banner_image_url in dashboard, now can set we
+We will add description/image_url/external_link/banner_image_url in dashboard, now it can be set by.

 **`cURL` Example**
 ```sh